 The information in this article applies to:

-When I attempt to start a Ray Trace rendering or when a few Ray Trace passes have already completed, I receive the following message:
+When I attempt to start a CPU Ray Trace, or when a few ray trace passes have already completed, I receive the following message:

 "Unable to Perform Photon Mapping."